Cruceta del Vigía: Historical background

 The cross sits at the same spot on Cerro del Vigía where early settlers once looked out for merchant ships and would-be invaders, including marauding pirates.
 In 1801, the settlers built a much smaller cross made of two intersecting tree trunks where an observer would constantly watch the sea and the city's port, raising different flags to either notify local merchants of incoming trade ships or alert military authorities of possible threats (a replica of this wooden cross now sits behind the current monument).
 Originally a hut was built accompanied by a cross from where flags were raised to signal the approach of ships as well as their port of origin.
 This station was run by two brothers Ricardo and Alberto Lugo, they were honored with a plaque at the base of the cross in 1984.
 They are descendants of Alonso Fernández de Lugo last conquistador of Spain.

 One of the best remembered watchmen was named Luis Castro.
 Nearly 200 years ago, Luis would sit atop a huge wooden cross on this hill.
 On the lookout for ocean vessels, it was his responsibility to determine the nationality of approaching ships.
 If he recognized the vessel he would raise a flag, but if a ship was thought to be carrying contraband then no flag was raised and the Spanish military would investigate.
-The Cruceta was built in honor of Mr. Castro and all the other watchmen who so faithfully helped protect the city during its younger years.
+The Cruceta was built in honor of Castro and all the other watchmen who so faithfully helped protect the city during its younger years.

 The Cerro del Vigía also served as a refugee camp for citizens during the storm of 12 September 1738, the earthquake of 10 May 1787, the tsunami of 18 November 1867, and the American invasion of 25 July 1898.